 - Forms & Resources

-For more information, please contact the Screening Coordinator, 416-363-6021 ext.
+For more information, please contact the Human Resources Manager, 416-363-6021 ext.
 241 (1-800-668-8932).© 2003 The Incorporated Synod of the Diocese of Toronto.
 The Incorporated Synod of the Diocese of Toronto willingly shares these resources with anyone who may find them helpful.
 However, no responsibility will be taken for how these resources are used, interpreted or applied.